Inc21/blarney_cc_pp1/README.md

 ## Unfixed Bugs

-After rigorous testing with various online tools and my limited testing with different devices and browsers, the errors returned were rectified.
+After rigorous testing with various online tools and my limited testing with different devices and browsers, all warnings and errors returned were rectified.

 ## Deployment